esqu1/ProjectAPCS/README.md

 - Stopwatch added for timing solves.

 2015-01-20
-- Added nub controls and Real Man's Controls
+- Added nub controls and Real Man's Controls.
+- Added button highlighting when the cursor is over it.